FEHCom

 SMTP HELO/EHLO Greeting delay

-The qmail-smtpd.c_greetdelay patch adds a defined delay after the SMTP client has initiated the SMTP session and before qmail-smtpd answers with "220 ESMTP".
-The delay is control via the environment variable GREETDELAY, which is typically set by means of tcpserver's rule-set file.
+A flexible greetdelay approach is available in ucspi-tcp6.
+Within rblsmtpd a defined waiting delay can be defined after the SMTP client has initiated the SMTP session and before qmail-smtpd answers with "220 ESMTP".
+The delay is control as part of the rblsmtpd's options or via the environment variable GREETDELAY which is typically set by means of tcpserver's rule-set file.
 A value of GREETDELAY="30" will delay the qmail-smtpd's greeting for 30 seconds.

 Time enough to discourage a typical Spambot's SMTP client from continuing the SMTP session (the session will be aborted by the client).
 Setting of GREETDELAY does not harm 'regular' mail clients, but will (currently) reduce Spam traffic by about 50%.